Tuna and pea risotto: one of our hiking favourites

 Put the water on to boil, then chop the onion and garlic.

+When the water is boiling, crumble in the stock cubes and stir to dissolve.
+Take off the stove, cover and keep as warm as possible.
 Note: If you have the luxury of two burners, you can keep your stock on a low simmer on one stove, while you fry the onions on the other (see next step).
 This would use more fuel, but it would make the risotto cook more quickly.

 In another pan, heat olive oil on medium heat.
 Fry onion, stirring frequently, for 5 minutes or until onion is soft.
 Throw in the garlic and cook for 30 seconds or so.